Chapter 1301:3-7 Backflow Technician

 (3) Submission of a payment of a renewal fee of $ 75.00 every three years.

-(A) In order to be approved by the Division, in accordance with R.C.
-3703.21, a training agency must submit a request for approval to the Division every three years, and must demonstrate the following requirements:
+(A) In order to be approved by the Division, in accordance with section 3703.21 of the Revised Code, a training agency must submit a request for approval to the division every three years, and must demonstrate the following requirements:

 (1) The training agency maintains a continuous physical presence in Ohio;